 Eglin Base Library establishes the following policy for youth supervision in the library facility and on library grounds.
 This policy is based on guidelines established in AAC Instruction 40-301.
 The intent of the policy is to provide a safe and pleasant library experience for all users.

-- Children over age 16 may be unattended in the library but must demonstrate appropriate behavior for safety, courtesy and proper library usage as determined by the librarian.
+- Children over age 10 may be unattended in the library (two hours or less) but must demonstrate appropriate behavior for safety, courtesy and proper library usage as determined by the librarian.

 - Library assumes no responsibility to ensure children do not leave the library by themselves or with an unauthorized person.